Payment Plan Options (N, C, D)

 $2,685 X 75% = $2,013.75

 Plan D benefits effective on or after January 1, 2001 have a partial refund feature.
 In the event that the member and Co-participant die before the funds have been depleted, a lump sum of any remaining balances in the account will be issued.
 This death benefit will be calculated in the same manner as Plan N, Normal Allowance.
 Monthly benefits cease upon the second death.
-Should your Co-participant predecease you or you become divorced from your Co-participant, your benefit would "pop-up" to the unreduced benefit.
+Plan D benefits that became effective on or after July 1, 1982 include a provision that should your Co-participant predecease you or you become divorced from your Co-participant, your benefit would "pop-up" to the unreduced benefit.
 All monthly payments would cease upon your death.

 Plan C and Plan D factors are available below.